amcdnl/ngrx-actions/README.md

 a state returned from the action it inspects whether the state was an object or array and automatically creates a new instance for you.
 If you are mutating deeply nested properties, you still need to deal with those yourself.

+You can still return the state yourself and it won't mess with it.
+This is helpful for if the state didn't change or you have some complex logic going on.
+This can be seen in the `deleteSuccess` action.

+Above you may notice, the first action has multiple action classes.
+Thats because the `@Action` decorator can accept single or multiple actions.

 To hook it up to NGRX, all you have to do is call `createReducer` function passing your store.
 Now pass the `myReducer` just like you would a function with a switch statement inside.